AlexandrosPol/Data-Science-Projects/README.md

 install.packages(c("caret", "ggplot2", "cluster", "arules", "AppliedPredictiveModeling", "Metrics"))

-For Python Project:
+For Python Projects:

-packages used: numpy, pandas, matplotlib, seaborn, scikit-learn
+packages used: numpy, pandas, matplotlib, seaborn, scikit-learn, torch, torchvision, timm, tqdm

 ## Running the Scripts
 Each script can be executed either within RStudio (for R projects) and using Jupyter Notebook or another IDE (for python projects).